Poles, Shocks and Tygers: The Time-reversible Burgers equation: The time-reversible 1D Burgers equation

 To compare the statistical properties of the BE and RB systems in various non-equilibrium steady states, we use a highly accurate pseudo-spectral method to numerically integrate these equations over a periodic interval of length $L=2\pi$.
 The Fourier series expansion of $u(x,t)$ is given by:

 where $k$ is the wave number.
 For the numerical implementation the Fourier series is truncated to have a finite number of collocation points $N_c$ and we use the $2/3$-dealiasing rule, so the maximum wave number is $\kmax = N_c/3$.
-For time stepping we use the standard RK4 scheme with sufficiently small time steps, $dt\in[10^{-5},10^{-7}]$, in order to ensure a good energy conservation in our direct numerical simulations (DNSs).
+For time stepping we use the standard RK4 scheme with sufficiently small time steps, $dt\in[10^{-5},10^{-7}]$, in order to ensure a good energy conservation in our DNSs; see Table~\ref{tab:enconsvserr} in Appendix~\ref{app:errconsE} for more details.